 The Fed did not put enough money in circulation to get the economy going again.
 Instead, the Fed allowed the total supply of U.S. dollars to fall 30 percent.
 Later research has supported parts of Bernanke's assessment.

 What Ended the Great Depression

 In 1932, the country elected Franklin D. Roosevelt as president.
 He promised to create federal government programs to end the Great Depression.
-Within 100 days, he signed the New Deal into law.
-It created 42 new agencies.
+Within 100 days, he signed the New Deal into law, creating 42 new agencies.
 They were designed to create jobs, allow unionization, and provide unemployment insurance.
 Many of these programs still exist.
-They include Social Security, the Securities and Exchange Commission, and the Federal Deposit Insurance Corporation.
-These programs help safeguard the economy and prevent another depression.
+They help safeguard the economy and prevent another depression.

 Many argue that World War II, not the New Deal, ended the Depression.
-But if FDR had spent as much on the New Deal as he did during the War, it would have ended the Depression.
+Still others contend that if FDR had spent as much on the New Deal as he did during the War, it would have ended the Depression.
 In the nine years between the launch of the New Deal and the attack on Pearl Harbor, FDR increased the debt by $3 billion.
 In 1942, defense spending added $23 billion to the debt.
 In 1943, it added another $64 billion.

 Reasons a Great Depression Could Not Happen Again

 But monetary policy can't offset fiscal policy.
-The sizes of the U.S. national debt and the current account deficit could trigger an economic crisis.
-That would be difficult for monetary policy to fix.
-No one can be certain what will happen since the current U.S. debt level is unprecedented.
+Some argue that the sizes of the U.S. national debt and the current account deficit could trigger an economic crisis.
+Experts also predict that climate change could cause profound losses.